wxleong/tpm2-provision-service/README.md

 # Project tpm20

 - You may modify the project [tpm20](tpm20) using any Java IDE that supports Maven project (e.g., IntelliJ)
-- The project test suite requires Windows machine with built-in TPM 2.0
+- The project test suite can only run on Windows machine with built-in TPM 2.0

 # Prepare Docker Image